HSLdevcom/helmet-ui/README.md

 1. Merge `master` to `release` and push to remote
     - `$ git merge master`
     - `$ git push`
-1. Wait for [Travis](https://travis-ci.org/HSLdevcom/helmet-ui) to build the application.
+1. Wait for [GitHub Actions](https://github.com/HSLdevcom/helmet-ui/actions) to build the application.
 1. Go to [releases page](https://github.com/HSLdevcom/helmet-ui/releases) page and **Edit** the newly created draft.
     1. Ensure the release name corresponds to version number
     1. Write a brief description (new features, changes, fixes etc)